US Open: Jessica Pegula reaches her 7th Grand Slam quarterfinal. She is 0-6 at that stage so far

 The No. 6-seeded Pegula, an American whose parents own the NFL’s Buffalo Bills and NHL’s Buffalo Sabres, is on quite a run at the moment, having won 13 of her past 14 matches, all on hard courts.
 That included her second consecutive title in Canada and an appearance in the final at the Cincinnati Open, where she lost to No. 2 Aryna Sabalenka.

-“I feel like there’s been more pressure this year, because I did so well coming into this tournament,” the 30-year-old Pegula said.
+“I feel like there’s been more pressure this year, because I did so well coming into this tournament,” said the 30-year-old Pegula, the oldest woman left in the field.
 “I want to keep working my way and hopefully bringing my best tennis for the later rounds this time.”

+Also returning to the quarterfinals was Karolina Muchova, a 6-3, 6-3 winner over No. 5 Jasmine Paolini, the runner-up at the French Open and Wimbledon this season.
+Muchova next plays No. 22 Beatriz Haddad Maia, who got past 2018 Australian Open champion Caroline Wozniacki 6-2, 3-6, 6-3 to become the first woman from Brazil in the U.S. Open quarterfinals since Maria Bueno in 1968.

+Haddad Maia is a 28-year-old left-hander who was given a 10-month suspension after failing a doping test in 2019.
+She was a semifinalist at the French Open last year but had not been past the second round at Flushing Meadows until now.

 “This was my worst and most serious injury, I would say.
 But, I mean, I love the sport, so in my head, I was like, ’I will do everything I could to (get) better and try.’
 And here I am today,” said Muchova, whose U.S. Open ended a year ago with a loss to eventual champion Coco Gauff.
 “I’m just a really happy kid now.”